 Pro tip: You can ask your pharmacy to order the updated shots.
 But you may have to wait a bit until those come in.

-Booster shots aren’t (yet) approved for all children, but experts say even kids under 5 will eventually need a boost against COVID-19.
-And the CDC says kids of all ages need to get vaccinated ASAP if they haven’t yet.
+New booster shots targeting Omicron are now approved for children as young as 5 years old, and experts say even kids under 5 will eventually need a boost against COVID-19.
+The CDC says kids of all ages need to get vaccinated ASAP if they haven’t yet.
 Updated booster shots hope to provide extra protection as we head into the winter months.
-But still about 41.5 million kids have not even received their first vaccine dose.
+But still nearly 42 million kids have not even received their first vaccine dose.

 Sign up for the Daily Skimm email newsletter.
 Delivered to your inbox every morning and prepares you for your day in minutes.